A Response to Ben Carson's Creation vs. Evolution Video

 [47:33] Well the way that would happen, is through evolving the systems that allow you to split apart.
 Those systems have not been developed.
 They have not evolved, which means it's not true.

 I'll cut Carson some slack here since this was a question, and not part of his prepared speech, but it just once again highlights his ignorance of the topic.
 Some simple animals can reproduce just by splitting, such as corals and echinoderms.
 There are also more complex animals that can reproduce asexually.
 There were the snails I discussed in reference to the previous quote.
 There are sharks that have been observed to do so in aquariums.
 There are lizards that reproduce asexually.
 Of course, those animals don't split.
 They basically just make clones of themselves in their eggs, and then develop normally the way other animals do.
 So, maybe in humans, "Those systems have not been developed", but they have in other animals.
-It's not a mystery how complex animals could reproduce asexually, but it is still a mystery why they do.
+It's not a mystery how complex animals could reproduce asexually, but it is still a mystery why some do and most don't.

 [38:14] But, you know things are supposed to work in an efficient way.
 So according to the evolutionary model, we would be less pugilistic, we would be much more logical.
 We'd be much more creative.
 We wouldn't go around fighting each other and cutting off people's heads anymore, because that stuff would have been extinguished and we would have evolved into something much better.
 According to the creation model, in which we have an Adversary, it's very easy to explain.
 Why people act that way is because they have choice, and because there is an Adversary out there.

 This is one of the first times I've seen a creationist say that evolution predicts we should be better than we are.
 It's usually all about 'survival of the fittest' and wondering why we're not completely selfish.
 I'll get to how evolution could produce altruism in response to the next quote, but for right now, let's just take it as a given that altruism exists, and has some benefit to the individual.
 It should also be clear that from an evolutionary perspective, an individual benefits by being selfish.
 So for example, if you find a great food source, like a patch of raspberries, or you killed a mammoth, there will be two conflicting evolutionary pressures - be nice and share with your friends, meaning that you lose some of those particular resources but gain good standing in the community, or be greedy and keep all those resources for yourself, but hurt your reputation.
 So, it's not surprising that evolution has produced a balance in us between these two conflicting impulses.
-A completely unselfish person might starve to death from never getting enough food for themselves, while a completely greedy person would lose the support of their community and be cut off from all the resources the community provides.
+A completely unselfish person might starve to death from never getting enough food for themselves (or be unable to feed their children), while a completely greedy person would lose the support of their community and be cut off from all the resources the community provides.

 [39:12] But I think the most powerful evidence, is the fact that we are creative, the fact that we are compassionate, and the fact that we can manifest love.
 Where did that come from in the evolutionary model?
 Why is it, somebody's drowning, for the most part, you're not just gonna walk by.
 You're gonna try to throw them something.
 If you can swim, you're going to jump in to save them.
 That doesn't work in the evolutionary model.
 Because the evolutionary model says 'survival of the fittest'.
 You'd just say, 'Ah, too bad, and just keep walking'.
 Now some people do do that, but most people, most people - they see somebody struggling, there's something inside them that says help, that makes no sense, whatsoever, in the evolutionary model.